MonashDeepNeuron/HPC-Training/src/chapter2/vars.md

 int b = a;
 ```

+> Note:
+>
-> Note: Literals are data with a constant value that are predefined.
+> - Literals are data with a constant value that are predefined.
 They are often used to initialise variables to a particular starting value.
+> - A `char` literal is a single letter surrounded in single quotes eg. `'a'` is a literal for the letter 'a'.

 ### Constant Data